 Making sure you have a sewer system that’s up to code is important.
-Sewer connections in Warwick, RI in high priority areas became mandatory in 2004 and you should already have a sewer or septic system in place.
+Sewer connections in Rhode Island in high-priority areas became mandatory in 2004 and you should already have a sewer or septic system in place.
 If your sewer system is not up to date or you’re not sure an issue you’re having indoors or out might be caused by problems with your sewer line, we can help.

-Michael Perri & Sons Septic Service, Inc. provides customers with sewer system installation in Warwick, RI to help prevent improper drainage issues from causing mayhem on your property.
+Michael Perri & Sons Septic Service, Inc. provides customers with sewer line installation in Warwick, Cranston, Pawtucket, and Providence, RI to help prevent improper drainage issues from causing mayhem on your property.
 Even if you already have a sewer system in place, we can determine its efficiency and drainage patterns, which could alleviate issues you might already be experiencing before they become costly emergencies.

 If you notice sewage backing up whenever you flush or run water in your bathroom or kitchen, you might have a clogged sewer line.

 Sewer system problems can cause bacteria, mold, and mildew to flourish, and of course waste water doesn’t smell like roses either.
 If you’re noticing a foul odor indoors or out, your sewer system could need help.